ChHarding/BounceHouse/docs/README.md

 I found that the sensor values vary depending on where and how I was applying the piezo sensor to a surface.
 If you want to adjust how many messages you get or need to adjust the baseline value you can adjust the value of `THRESHOLD = 2500`

 # Visualizations
 I included 2 visualizations written in [Processing](http://processing.org).
 These demonstrate how to read the knock, MIDI, and CC values from the USB serial connection to the RP2040.
 They also demonstrate how to send a CC command to the board which is then transmitted to the MIDI device.
-They are also decent examples of how do do graphics programming in Processing.
+They are also decent examples of how to do graphics programming in Processing.

 # That's the basics, now just throw some balls and get knocking!